This is a blog for all the bloggers who are visiting Amsterdam for New Year's Eve. Mynameismatt.com asked how to go about New Years Eve in Amsterdam?

 Ok, blogging community and Matthew Happy New Year.

 If your popping through Amsterdam come and visit us at Omy Amsterdam Tours we will show you around and give you more helpful advice like the above.
+Our tour groups are small.
+4 people only!
+It allows us to cut through the crowds let you get the most out of your trip.
+Ps we know lots of bar owners/workers and security in town.

 What is most important is that,